 Recording of user actions over menu controls has the following specifics:

-When recording actions over menus, TestComplete can identify menu items by their captions or indexes (see Addressing Menu Items).
+When recording actions over menus, TestComplete can identify menu items by their captions or indexes (see Addressing Menu Items in Desktop Windows Applications).
 Usually, TestComplete uses item captions in the recorded test, because this makes the recorded test more readable.

 However, owner-drawn and bitmap menu items may have no caption.
 To create a stable test, when recording actions over such menu items, TestComplete uses the item indexes.
-See also Working With Owner-Drawn and Bitmap Menus.
+See also Working With Owner-Drawn and Bitmap Menus in Desktop Windows Applications.

 Some applications implement menus using toolbar controls.
 For instance, the main menu of Windows Explorer is actually a Win32 toolbar control.
 For such windows, either the